nish-d/vicky002.github.io/_posts/2015-12-25-A-Comprehensive-Personal-Year-In-review-(2015).md

-**February 2015**: Nothing really interesting, just college to Home and Home to college.
+**February 2015**: Nothing really exciting.
+Well,
+ > We are all here on earth to help others; what on earth the others are here for I don't know. :smile: